snappercord/Settings-Icons/README.md

 # Settings List Icons ![.github/workflows/sassbuild.yml](https://github.com/Snapperito/Settings-Icons/workflows/.github/workflows/sassbuild.yml/badge.svg?branch=main&event=push)
 A discord theme compatible with most other themes made for [Powercord](https://powercord.dev).
 Adds neat looking icons to the settings menu (works well with [this snippet](https://discord.com/channels/538759280057122817/755005803303403570/762067626942791680) on the powercord [discord server](https://discord.gg/nFRHhDk)).
 [Adding your plugin](#add-an-icon-for-your-plugin)

 Want to use on the web version of discord or BetterDiscord/BandagedBD?
 There's a [port](https://github.com/MulverineX/legacy-settings-icons)!
-(Server settings (currently) not ported, plugin icons N/A)
+(Server settings not ported, plugin icons N/A)

 Want icons for languages in codeblocks?
 Check it out [here](https://github.com/Snapperito/codeblock-icons)